MohamadAtiye/self-development/20210103-react-js-expense-tracker/README.md

 started with npx create-react-app

 ### topics practiced here:
-React, useState, useEffect, useContext with functional components\
+React and useState with functional components\
 vanilla javascript\
-createContext, useReducer, useContext for global state management\
+React createContext, useReducer, useContext for global state management\

 ### for deploy: